 B-25J-35-NC SN 44-86893 "Red Bull"

-On October 8, 1958, she was sold to Abe Sellards of Safford, Arizona.
-Her civil registration of N6123C was assigned that December.
+On October 8, 1958, she was sold to Abe Sellards of Safford, Arizona who converted her into a tanker aircraft.
+The US Forest Service used the B-25 as a firefighting tanker for only a couple of years before the type was banned in 1962.
+During this operational time she flew as tanker 34C.
+Her civil registration of N6123C was assigned in December of 1958.
 By May of 1959, she was converted to an agricultural sprayer.
 She was sold in November of 1965 to Aircraft Specialties of Mesa, Arizona.
 She was purchased by Cen-Tex Aviation in San Marcos, Texas and flown to Chino, California for storage.
 In May of 1977, she was purchased by Kansas City Warbirds of Kansas City, Missouri.
 She was ferried to Kansas City, Missouri and underwent a 7 year restoration.
 She flew as "Fairfax Ghost".
 On March 31, 1985, she flew the ceremonial last flight out of Fairfax Airport becoming the final B-25 to fly out of that historic location.
 The "Fairfax Ghost" marked the flight with the dropping of a wreath over the airport the afternoon.
 After this ceremonial flight, "Fairfax Ghost" flew back around and prepared for a landing to take on more fuel.
 As they lowered the gear, they received a warning indicating the nose gear was not locked in the down position.
 Landing at the airport could have ended in a nose gear failure.
 Since the airport was closing, this could not be risked.
 They flew in pattern for several hours cycling the gear trying to get the nose gear to lock.
 As fuel became an issue, a decision was made to fly the aircraft to her new home at Richards Gebauer Airport.
 As she came in for a landing, her nose gear held.
 Investigation into the problem determined wear on the nose gear down lock was the fault.
 This small metal part activates a sensor in the aircraft when the nose gear is locked in the proper position.
 In May of 1995, she was purchased by The Flying Bulls.

 - Model: B-25J-35-NC